Jestzer/Options.File.Checker/README.md

 - Options and license files over 50 MB will not be able to be used.
 I will keep this limit until I see a need to lift it.

 To do:
-- If a GROUP or HOST_GROUP is used with something such as an INCLUDE line, then check to make sure the GROUP actually exists.
 - Make icon look nicer.
 - Remove case sensitivity for key=
 - Redo logic for getting the license number.